raivo-otp/ios-application/SECURITY.md

   * Prepare a fix for the upcoming release or a dedicated release.
   * Publish the fix to the Apple App Store as soon as possible.

-## Third party modules
+## Third-party modules

-If you find a security vulnerability in a third party module that is in use by Raivo, please report the vulnerability to the person or team maintaining the module.
+If you find a security vulnerability in a third-party module that is in use by Raivo, please report the vulnerability to the person or team maintaining the module.